Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 What's the latest with the shortage of GLP-1 RAs?

-There is still intermittent supply and shortages of some GLP-1 agonists including Ozempic, (injectable semaglutide), and some of these are expected to run into 2025.
+There is still intermittent supply and shortages of some GLP-1 agonists including Ozempic, (injectable semaglutide), which are expected to be resolved by the end of December 2024, with Victoza shortages expected to be resolved in January 2025.
 But there is now good supply of Rybelsus (oral semaglutide) and Mounjaro (tirzepatide).

 Since March 2024, people in England and Northern Ireland living with type 2 diabetes can be offered Mounjaro if they are unable to access Ozempic, Trulicity or other GLP-1 medications.
 Recently, this also became available in Scotland.